acapolungo/adriencapolungo_12_22022022/README.md

     "better-docs": "^2.7.2",
     "jsdoc": "^3.6.10"

-### URL
+### URL available

 There is two URLs available (there is two users in the backend database) :
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
-    Open [User 18](http://localhost:3001/18) or link in Hub Open [User 12](http://localhost:3001/12) or link in Hub
+Open [User 18](http://localhost:3001/18) or link in Hub
+Open [User 12](http://localhost:3001/12) or link in Hub

 ### JSDOC

 **Documentation is available throught the project's code and in a dedicated project folder.**

+Destination folder is called docs and it can be found in the root of this project.
+Here :
+Find the documentation here [JSDoc documentation Sportsee](https://github.com/acapolungo/adriencapolungo_12_22022022/tree/main/docs).
 In the 'docs' folder, you'll find an index.html files that you can open in a browser for a better reading experience.
-Creates this projects JSDoc documentation.
-Destination folder is called docs and it can be found in the root of this project.
 JSDoc configuration can be changed in the jsdoc.json file.